nicklockwood/SwiftFormat/Rules.md

 Option | Description
 --- | ---
-`--maxwidth` | Maximum length of a line before wrapping. defaults to "none"
+`--maxwidth` | Maximum length of a line before wrapping. defaults to "none" `--nowrapoperators` | Comma-delimited list of operators that shouldn't be wrapped

 ## wrapArguments